mitchellwaite/OpenCV_OSX/XCode.md

 3. Type in the following `/usr/local/lib`
 4. Double Click the `Debug` option, then Click the plus icon
 5. Type in the location of the OpenCV debug libraries

+# Setting the Build Path (Optional)

+XCode automatically stores the executable file in a derived data folder, we want to change it so that the executable is stored in your project directory.

+1. Open XCode Preferences
+2. Select Locations Tab
+3. Click Advanced
+4. Change the Location Button from Unique to Legacy

+# Copying files to the output directory automatically (Optional)

+Full disclosure, I don't know if this is necessarily the correct way to do this.
+You can always build the project, then manually copy data files to the output directory before starting the debugger.
+This just makes it easier so you don't need to manually copy things.

+1. Add any files you wish to include to the XCode project, by dragging them to the folder in the sidebar containing your main.cpp
+2. On the window that appears, ensure `Copy items if needed` is checked
+3. Press `Finish`
+4. Click the XCode project file in your inspector (which is the blue icon in the furthest left hand tab).
+You should now have tabs in the centre window, one of them is `Build Phases`
+5. Click `Build Phases`
+6. Scroll down to `Copy Files`, and click the arrow to its left
+7. Under `Destination`, select `Products Directory`
+8. For `Subpath`, you can enter a name of a directory you wish to contain your files.
+This directory will be placed in the same directory as the executable.
+Optionally, you may blank this out to have images reside in the same directory as the executable.
+9. Ensure `Copy only when installing` is *not* checked.
+10. Click the plus, and select any items you want to include.
+Select multiple items with the `Command` or `Windows` key.
+11. Click the `Add` Button